 The site layout in around 1890 is shown on the map below:

-The entrance block, which faced east onto Newall Carr Road, contained the Guardians' board-room and vagrants' wards.
+The entrance block, which faced east onto Newall Carr Road, contained the porter's lodge and Guardians' board-room at its southern end and vagrants' wards at the northern side.

 In the main block, males were housed in the west wing, and females in the east.